Form and Survey Tools

 • How to Get Started: Contact the Technology Service Desk

-• Best For: Advanced forms with simple to complex work flow needs
+• Best For: Advanced forms or web applications with simple to complex workflow needs

-• How it Works: Work with IT to layout the app needs, functionality, etc. Typically form data writes to a SharePoint list, but other options are also available.
+• How it Works: Work with IT to layout the app needs, functionality, etc. Form data is usually written to a SharePoint list, but other options are available.

 • How to Get Started: Contact the Technology Service Desk